xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

     }
 }
 ```
+For an explanation why the code uses Service Locator pattern (`IoC.Resolve<>()`), please have look at this [tutorial](https://github.com/xhafan/coreddd/wiki/ASP.NET).

-As ASP.NET Web Forms the page code-behind is not a good fit to do TDD, we will ignore testing it.
-The source code of the samples above is available [here](https://github.com/xhafan/legacy-to-coreddd/tree/master/src/LegacyWebFormsApp).
+As the ASP.NET Web Forms page code-behind is not a good fit to do TDD, we will ignore testing it.
+The source code of the new create ship implementation using DDD and CQRQ is available [here](https://github.com/xhafan/legacy-to-coreddd/tree/master/src/LegacyWebFormsApp/WebFormsCoreDdd).
+You can find there other two Web Form pages to update a ship, and to list existing ships.
+You can compare the new implementation to the [legacy one](https://github.com/xhafan/legacy-to-coreddd/tree/master/src/LegacyWebFormsApp/WebFormsAdoNet).

 ### <a name="rewrite_as_new_app"></a>Incrementally rewriting a legacy application problematic parts as a new ASP.NET Core MVC application

+Create a new ASP.NET Core MVC application, and follow this [tutorial](https://github.com/xhafan/coreddd/wiki/ASP.NET-Core) to add CoreDdd into it.
+Don't create a new NHibernate configurator class, but reference the one from the shared library created in the previous text.

+[Manually edit csproj, and set target frameworks to net40;netstandard2.0 (for test project to net40;netcoreapp2.1)]

 [implement example ASP.NET Web Forms app, executing some SP doing some crazy stuff with 2-3 tables, and show a sample rewrite over the same database using CoreDdd, DDD, **chicago TDD**]